sv1jsb/django-angular/README.md

 * `$ ./manage.py buildstatic`
 * `$ uwsgi uwsgi.ini`

-## Server Send Events
+## Server Sent Events

-There is also support for Server Send Events and real time update of posts with Angular.
+There is also support for Server Sent Events and real time update of posts with Angular.
 The SSE server is using an offload plugin from the uwsgi project [uwsgi-sse-offload](https://github.com/unbit/uwsgi-sse-offload).
 You will also need to have redis installed and running.
 To enable edit uwsgi.ini and change DJANGO_ENABLE_SSE to True, and uncomment the lines: